sukibaby/simfile-title-tool/README.md

 - Check for .old files and remove them in bulk.

-- Check for characters which may get removed by various file hosting services, and rename files & update values in simfiles accordingly
+- Check for characters which may get removed or replaced during file transfer, and rename files/update values in simfiles accordingly

 ------